 Note: Individuals who are not otherwise eligible for Medicare, but who are 65 and older may purchase Medicare coverage by paying a monthly premium.

 Individuals who are receiving Social Security benefits are automatically enrolled in Medicare effective the month of their 65th birthday.
 If not, contact the Social Security Administration online, in person or by phone to join.
 Call 1-800-Medicare (1-800-633-4227) or find an office near you.

 It is important to note that Medicare recipients do not need to sign up for coverage each year.
 However, each year there is the chance to review your coverage and change plans.

-Recipients will receive a red, white, and blue Medicare card in the mail to be used when hospital, medical or other health services are needed.
-Medicare cards show which program(s) members enrolled in and when coverage begins.
-The card will have a Medicare Number unique to the holder which should only be given to health care providers and trusted individuals.
+Recipients will receive a red, white and blue Medicare card in the mail to be used when hospital, medical or other health services are needed.
+Medicare cards show which program(s) members are enrolled in and when coverage begins.
+The card will have a Medicare number unique to the holder, which should only be given to health care providers and trusted individuals.

 Learn More: Use this tool to determine your eligibility for Medicare.